• Level of education

 • Pervaporation

-• Gas treatment by membranes
+• Gas treatment using membranes

-• Contactors and membrane reactors :
+• Contactors and membrane reactors:

-• Membrane contactors: "a new philosophy
+• Membrane contactors: "a new philosophy"

-• Membrane chemical reactors
+• Chemical membrane reactors

 • Biological membrane reactors